 Protection against other diseases

 Nuts contain aplethora of antioxidants.
 These interesting compounds have been found to offer protection from a number of diseases including Alzheimer's disease.
-Walnuts areparticularly high in ALA which is a type of Omega-3 fatty acid and Arginine.
-Ithas been suggested that walnuts might have a specific role in delaying theonset of Alzheimer's disease.
-Brazil nuts are also prominent in the fight against disease as they contain the highest natural source of selenium found.
-Selenium is a powerful anti carcinogen that has been shown to assist in the battle against cancer.
+Walnuts are particularly high in ALA (a type of Omega-3 fatty acid) and Arginine.
+It has been suggested that walnuts might have a specific role in delaying the onset of Alzheimer's disease.
+Brazil nuts are also prominent in the fight against disease, as they are the highest known concentrated natural source of selenium.
+Selenium is a powerful anti-carcinogen that has been shown to assist in the battle against cancer.

 Griel AE Kris-Etherton PM (2006) Tree Nuts and the LipidProfile: A Review of Clinical Studies Br J Nutr 96 S68 S78

 © 2014 The Hut.com Ltd t/a Myvitamins.com | Registered Office: Meridian House, Gadbrook Park, Gadbrook Way, Northwich, CW9 7RA | Registered in England No. 05016010